thevisad/seedbox-from-scratch/README.md

 ## The Seedbox From Scratch Mod 2 Script
 Donate by buying me a Beer : paypal address: visad@yahoo.com

-When IO originalled started playing with this script it was one of the few that actually setup an environment properly.
-I learned what was needed to

-This script has been heavily modified from the original, you can upgrade the original to this version with a little effort.
+When I originally started playing with this script it was one of the few that actually setup an environment properly for multiple users.
+I learned what was needed to get it operational and I am now in the process of eliminating all aspects that are usercentric.
+The script should be designed to install into a machine and then have docker services that are geared specifically towards the needs of each user.
+This script has been heavily modified from the original, but you can upgrade from the original to this version with a little effort.
 A script may be created later to handle the upgrade process.

-* A true multi-user enviroment built around core technologies on the server and then leveraging docker containers for all user consumed services.
+* A true multi-user enviroment built around core technologies on the server.
+* Docker container services for all user service requirements.
 * Linux Quota, to control how much space every user can use in your box.
+* Central management system to handle user install and remove functions.

 ## Core Server Software